HOW TO APPLY

 A dispensary may only accept transfers of marijuana products from a registered medical marijuana processor.

 How much may a dispensary charge for medical marijuana?

 A dispensary is permitted to seek reimbursement for immature plants and medical marijuana products based on its normal and customary costs of doing business.
 A dispensary is required to document its costs of doing business and provide that information to the OMMP on request.
 Please refer to OAR 333-008-1200 for specifics.

 Are there any reporting requirements for a dispensary?

 Yes.
-Dispensaries are required to report their medical marijuana sales monthly.
+Dispensaries are required to use he Cannabis Tracking System.
 Visit the Reporting Requirements page for more information.

 Is there a limit on how much a dispensary can sell to an OMMP patient or caregiver?

 Yes.
 A dispensary may not transfer at any one time to a patient or caregiver, within one day, more than: